agility/CustomFields/README.md

 2. [Color Picker field](colorpicker) - Allows editors to select a color from a color-picker and save the value as rgba/hex

 ## How it Works
-On load, the Content Manager will check for the existence of a a single **Input Form Customization** JS file.
+On load, the **Content Manager** will check for the existence of a a single **Input Form Customization JS file**.
 If one has been set, the JS will be executed and consequently register each Custom Field declaration you have within the file.
-This will tell the Content Manager which custom fields are available for use, and allow you add a custom field to any content/module definition.
+This will tell the **Content Manager** which custom fields are available for use, and allow you add a custom field to any content/module definition.

 When a custom field is rendered within a content/module input form in the browser, your custom code is executed.
 A custom field typically includes your registration JS function (including the code that is executed when the field is rendered) and a reference to an HTML file representing your presentation layer.